XenitAB/terraform-modules/modules/kubernetes/starboard/README.md

 Staboard is used to trigger image and config scans on newly created replicasets and generates a CR with a report that both admins and developers can use to improve there setup.

+[`starboard-exporter`](https://github.com/giantswarm/starboard-exporter) is used to gather trivy metrics from starboard CRD:s.

 ## Requirements

 | Name | Version |